neerajaqu/mycsrnews/INSTALL-rackspace.md

 	$ cap deploy:setup

 And finally we're ready to get everything up and running.
+This will bootstrap the full newscloud application, installing all the appropriate gems, create the database and populate it with the initial data, so grab a cup of coffee or a snack as this will take some time to run.

 	$ cap deploy:cold

-Grab a cup of coffee or a snack as this will take some time to run.

 Once this has finished you should be up and running.
 Visit http://mysite.com